vitalyshalumov/ICBHI/README.md

 Each convolutional layer has an associated pooling layer of MaxPooling2D type with the final convolutional layer having a GlobalAveragePooling2D type.

 The output layer will has 6 nodes (num_labels) which matches the number of possible classifications.

+# Notes
+Missing data augmantation to equalize the data between classes.